miya0001/content-template-engine/readme.txt

 This plugin enables [Twig template engine](http://twig.sensiolabs.org/) in the WordPress contents.

-You can post article like following.
+You can write Twig template in your posts/pages.

 `{% if post.my_custom_field %}
     Hello {{ post.my_custom_field }}!